arifrahmanto/angular-research/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Show Multi Router Outlet Feature
+## Show Lazy Loading Outlet Feature

-Navigate to `http://localhost:4200/(second:second//first:first)`.
-By navigating to this url firstComponent will be filled in firstRouterOutlet and the secondComponent will be filled in secondRouterOutlet
+Navigate to `http://localhost:3000/mymodule/(first:me//second:you)`.
+By navigating to this url the components in mymodule will be loaded only when it's called

 ## Code scaffolding